silashansen/datascience-recruitment-challenges/the-SAAS-co/README.md

 characters.
 This doesn’t mean you don’t need to consider non-English person names.
 E.g. you need to correctly classify “Jun Wang” (Chinese name) as a valid person name.

-Objective of this challenge is to check your general knowledge/skills of NLP & ML.
+Objective of this challenge is to check your general way of problemsolving with regards to algorithms and ML.

 ### Data